Rental Gas Dehydration Units

 BTEX and VOCs in natural gas is absorbed by TEG in the dehy tower and driven off by the dehy reboiler.
 The vapors from the reboiler are sent to a piece of equipment called a BTEX eliminator.
 This is a simple system that is typically an atmospheric cooled heat exchanger and a two-phase separator.
 The condensed BTEX liquids are sent to storage while VOCs are burned as fuel for the dehy reboiler.

 By providing us with your gas specifications, our process engineers can simulate and determine what size system is appropriate for your applications specific needs.
-Send TransTex your gas analysis today by clicking here.
+Send TransTex your gas analysis today.